assemblycapital/dartfrog/README.md

 # dartfrog

-dartfrog is a multiplayer app framework and browser on kinode.
+dartfrog is a multiplayer app framework and browser on hyperware.

 build for production
 ```bash